socheatsok78-archived/dotfiles/README.md

 > WIP

 ### See also
 Dotfiles are files and folders on Unix-like systems starting with . that control the configuration of applications and shells on your system.
 You can store and manage your dotfiles in a repository on GitHub.
-For advice and tutorials about what to include in your dotfiles repository, see [GitHub does dotfiles](https://dotfiles.github.io/).
+For advice and tutorials about what to include in your dotfiles repository, see [Personalizing Codespaces for your account][personalizing-codespaces-for-your-account] or [GitHub does dotfiles][github-dotfiles].

 There are some great dotfiles around:
 - [terkelg/dotfiles](https://github.com/terkelg/dotfiles)